10 Best Gas Can Reviews With Buyer’s Guide (2019)

 If you’re asking about where to keep your gas can during transportation, that should be outside the car for the sake of safety.
 The roof is the best place but you can also use the trunk, near the bed.

 At home, try storing it at a high point in the garage, and ensure the point is cool and dry, and out of reach of kids or pets.
 You can even place it under lock.

 That depends on the storage period.
-In case you normally use the same gas type and store it for short durations ranging from a week to a month, you can clean the container once per 2 months.
+In case you normally use the same gas type and store it for short duration ranging from a week to a month, you can clean the container once per 2 months.

 But, if you typically use different gas types or store the gas for a longer duration, like 2 or 3 months, you ought to clean the can before each refill.

 There you have it; all the info you needed to obtain the best gas can in the market and use and store it properly.
 I have assessed each of the gas cans thoroughly to provide you with top gas can review on the internet.